NeneWang/docs/jou-project/mcli.md

 ### Storing Pseudocode

 - Requires:
-	- Requires storing on tests. to indicate that these exactly dont require testings.
+	- Requires storing on tests. to indicate that these exactly don't require testing's.
-		- Remember this are the source of thruths
+		- Remember this are the source of truths
 	-